-If an intern receives a second unacceptable evaluation or assignment grade, he/she may be placed on probation.
-A probationary period will not exceed one month.
+If an intern receives a second unacceptable evaluation or assignment grade, they may be placed on probation for a period not to exceed one month.
 Only one probationary period is permitted.
 Written documentation of all conferences and disciplinary actions will be provided to the intern as requested.